nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 As shown above, the right info panel automatically updated to show Bob's contact after we added him.

 Now let's take a look at his _modules_: enter `view m` in the command box.
-As you can see, his module list is currently empty.
+As shown under his _modules_ tab, he does not have any modules currently.

 <img src="images/tutorial/viewing-bobs-modules.png"/>